Nagi-ovo/CRAG-Ollama-Chat/README.md

 Run the demo by :

-1. Create a `config.yaml` file in the format of `config.example.yaml`, and fill in the required config:
+1. Modify the `config.yaml` file, fill in the required config:

 ```yaml
 # APIs